0xPARC/0xparc-intro-book/src/oram.typ

 to access a block, it will appear to the server to reside at a random location.

-Indeed, this scheme gives a secure #emph[one-time] ORAM scheme: it provides security if every block is accessed only once.
+Indeed, this scheme gives a secure #emph[one-time] ORAM scheme: It provides security if every block is accessed only once.
 However, if the client needs to access each block multiple times, then the access patterns will leak statistical information such as frequency (how